-Boating While Intoxicated Lawyer in Iowa City
+Boating While Intoxicated Lawyer in Iowa City & Davenport

 Boating in Iowa — particularly on the Coralville Reservoir — is a much-loved summer tradition subject to fewer legal restrictions than driving a motor vehicle.
 The state's boating regulations, for example, do not prohibit open containers.
 In this atmosphere of fun and recreation, boaters may make uncharacteristic errors in judgment or find themselves in difficult legal situations with serious consequences.
-If you were charged with operating a boat while intoxicated, call Keegan, Tindal & Mason for an Iowa City criminal defense attorney who can help.
+If you were charged with operating a boat while intoxicated, call Keegan, Tindal & Jaeger for an Iowa City & Davenport criminal defense attorney who can help.

 Whenever you are charged with a criminal offense, the first thing to do is get help from a qualified legal professional.
 Since BWI offenses carry high fines, possible jail time and the risk of a felony conviction, an effective defense is vital to preserving your clean boating record.